SrIzan10/SrIzan10/README.md

 ### Hi there! 👋

-- 🔭 I’m currently freelancing
+- 🔭 I’m currently coding my own projects and working on sern projects!
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently learning Typescript.
 - 📫 How to reach me: Sr Izan#0901 and izan@srizan.dev
 - 😄 Pronouns: He/Him